puntorigen/easy-model/README.md

 - `examples/relationship_example.py`: Demonstrates the enhanced relationship handling features
 - `examples/diario_example.py`: Shows how to use relationship features with diary entries
+- `examples/query_methods_example.py`: Shows how to use the query methods with ordering

 ## Contributing